My Health and Ayurveda

 I teach Breathworks: Cleaning, Toning, and Strengthening the Lungs.

 The prerequisite for this course is to have read Session 1 in The Aging Reversal Course and incorporated the protocols of Ayurveda into one's life.
-Given what I said above about breathing, hydration, assimilation, and sleep being dependent on each other I'm sure this prerequisite makes sense.
+Given what I say above about breathing, hydration, assimilation, and sleep being connected I'm sure this prerequisite makes sense.

 Breathworks is taught over the phone in a one-on-one setting and takes about a half hour.
 I like to receive a follow-up call three months later.
 If some questions arise an email usually clears them up.